 Delisting Stock Case Study

-According to the listing requirements of NASDAQ if the company share is trading below $1.00 for 30 consecutive days, then the company needs to delist its shares from the stock exchange.
+According to the listing requirements of NASDAQ, if the company share is trading below $1.00 for 30 consecutive days, then the company needs to delist its shares from the stock exchangeStock ExchangeStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ..
 Company XYZ has been trading below $1.00 for more than 28 days.

-- The listing expenses and the annual trading cost of the company is saved when the company decides to delist itself
+- The listing expenses and the annual trading cost of the company are saved when the company decides to delist itself.

 - The company does not have to bear the systematic or the market risk when it delists its shares and is safe from the market speculation also

-- The company after delisting cannot raise funds from public markets and also need to re-issue the shares if it wants to list the company again
+- After delisting, the company cannot raise funds from public markets and also need to re-issue the shares if it wants to list the company again.

-- The company when delisting it shares loses the public trust of the market and may also lose their market share since the customers also lose trust in the company ‘s product
+- The company loses the public trust of the market and may also lose their market share since the customers also lose trust in the company’s product.

-- Delisting of shares can also affect the book value of the company
+- It can also affect the book value of the company.

-- Sometimes delisting of shares if not implemented correctly the stock of the company might crash for example in the case of Suashish Diamonds
+- If not implemented correctly, the stock of the company might crash, for example, in the case of Suashish Diamonds.

-Although it is not there for all negative reasons.
-It has its own advantages and disadvantages the company should look at both the merit and the demerit of it and should decide what is good for the company in the long run and by doing that action is it able to achieve their long term goals and plans.
+Delisting is not there for all negative reasons.
+It has its own advantages and disadvantages.
+The company should look at both the merit and the demerit of it and decide what is good for it in the long run.
+By doing this company will be able to achieve its long term goals and plans.

-This has been a guide to what is Delisting Stocks and it’s meaning.
-Here we discuss the two types of Delisting shares – Voluntary and Involuntary Delisting along with examples, advantages, and disadvantages.
+This article has been a guide to what is Delisting Stocks, and it’s meaning.
+Here we discuss the two types of Delisting shares – Voluntary and Involuntary, along with examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –